Mccandycube6623/datapack/readme.md

-This datapack work on MHYC's SMP
+§2This datapack work on MHYC's SMP